Flavordash/Flavordash/README.md

 - 👋 Hi, I’m @Flavordash
 - 👀 I’m interested in Everything
-- 🌱 I’m currently learning LINUX, Blockchain, Golang
+- 🌱 I’m currently learning LINUX, Blockchain, Solidity, REACT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...